 The Territorial Agenda 2030 is the strategic policy document for Europe that provides a framework for actions towards territorial cohesion and an integrated and sustainable territorial development.
 It seeks to promote an inclusive and sustainable future for all places in Europe, recognising the growing inequalities as well as unsustainable development between European people and places.
-It underlines the importance of and provides orientation for strategic spatial planning and calls for strengthening the territorial development, it should hold good for a holistic and place-based approach in policy making and spatial planning and address different levels of governance to enforce cooperation and coordination.
+It underlines the importance of and provides orientation for strategic spatial planning and calls for strengthening the territorial dimension of sector policies at all governance levels.
+Highlighting the need of a balanced territorial development, it should hold good for a holistic and place-based approach in policy making and spatial planning and address different levels of governance to enforce cooperation and coordination.
 The North Sea region can contribute to this agenda by involving local and regional bodies and by addressing territorial challenges in its activities to develop a strong basis for an integrated territorial development of the region.